-This recipe performs cube to image conversion.
+This recipe performs cube to image conversion, that means it collapse the cube along the Z axis.

 The input file is a cube.
 Its tag should be CUBE.

 /path\file/cube.fits CUBE

 The output is an image resulting from the average of the cube over a wavelength range which can be set by parameters sinfoni.sinfo\utl\cube2ima.ws, sinfoni.sinfo\utl\cube2ima.we having aliases 'ws' and 'we'.
 The recipe output filename for the product is out\ima.fits